Thulaa123/pocketbase-docker/README.md

   ```
   3. Paste this link on the `Public Git repository` section and click continue.

-  4. Give a Project name keep the settings as it is and link on 'Create Web Service`
+  4. Give a Project name keep the settings as it is and click on 'Create Web Service`

   5. Wait till the Render Do its Magic ✨